steveblue/nem-server/README.md

-#Node Express Mongoose Server
+#Node Express Mongoose Boilerplate

-##API Boilerplate v0.5
+##API Boilerplate v0.0.2

 This repo is a boilerplate for creating new RESTful APIs with Node.js.
 Out of the box, the API offers user authentication by username and password.
 Some endpoints are protected and require user authentication.
 Create a new user, login, and begin making requests.
+Reference the provided templates to create your own Controllers and Routes.
 Users are saved in MongoDB using Mongoose.
-Authorization is provided by Passport.
+Authorization is provided by Passport, Sessions created with express-session and a cookie set on the user's browser.

 Authors: Steve Belovarich